ReThink Forum

 Vice President, North Asia

-Prior to this role, Jing led the marketing and communications function at CBRE China, a leading global real estate services firm.
-She also held roles at Starwood Hotel Group (now part of Marriott Group) in Singapore and China.
+Prior to joining USGBC and GBCI, Jing led the Marketing & Communications function at CBRE China, a leading global real estate services firm.
+She also held regional marketing roles with Starwood Hotels & Resorts in Singapore and China before the company became part of Marriott International.

-Jing holds an MBA from the University of Manchester and is a member of the Royal Institution of Chartered Surveyors.
+Jing holds an MBA from the University of Manchester and is a member of the Royal Institution of Chartered Surveyors (RICS).

 Yasushi Kinoshita